Legal status of Germany: Surrender of the Wehrmacht

 "The Governments of the United States of America, the Union of Soviet Socialist Republics and the United Kingdom, and the Provisional Government of the French Republic, hereby assume supreme authority with respect to Germany, including all the powers possessed by the German Government, the High Command and any state, municipal, or local government or authority.
 The assumption, for the purposes stated above, of the said authority and powers does not effect the annexation of Germany.

 The Governments of the United States of America, the Union of Soviet Socialist Republics and the United Kingdom, and the Provisional Government of the French Republic, will hereafter determine the boundaries of Germany or any part thereof and the status of Germany or of any area at present being part of German territory."

 State authority was from then on carried out by the Allied Control Council until its de facto suspension in 1948.
-All pre-war international treaties to which the German Reich had been a party were renounced in respect of Germany from 1945 (subject to specific continuation agreements negotiated through the ACC).
+All pre-war international treaties to which the Reich had been a party were renounced for Germany, save those for which continuation agreements were negotiated.
 International legitimation resulted from Allied occupational supremacy, and neutral countries were invited to recognise the Allied Control Council as the sole sovereign authority in Germany.
-Nevertheless, German nationality continued to be recognised, and a German national territory was considered still to exist.
+Nevertheless, German nationality continued to be recognised, and Germany as a national entity continued to exist.
 By virtue of the legitimacy asserted in the Berlin Declaration, the Allied Powers at the Potsdam Conference assigned the eastern territories of the former German Reich to Polish and Soviet administration; pending a final peace settlement.
-The remaining German territory was divided into four occupational zones, which along with the joint occupational zone of the capital Berlin would together constitute post-war 'Germany as a whole', and were subject to the administration of an Allied Command (Alliierte Kommandantur), which in turn was subordinate to the Allied Control Council.
-The western boundary of Poland, pending exact delimitation at an eventual peace conference, was set at the Oder-Neisse line; all territories east of this being excluded from the Soviet zone of occupation, and hence from 'Germany as a whole'.
+The remaining German territory was divided into four occupational zones, which along with the joint control of Berlin, which together constituted post-war 'Germany as a whole', and were subject to the administration of an Allied Command (Alliierte Kommandantur), which in turn was subordinate to the Allied Control Council.
+The Polish-German border, pending exact delimitation at an eventual peace conference, was set at the Oder-Neisse line; all territories east of this became integral parts of Poland, and hence were excluded from 'Germany as a whole'.